This location has multiple holiday properties

 Extensive parking to the front of Beech Cottage with additional parking to the rear of Couetilliec if required.
 We asks families travelling in more than one car to leave additional vehicles parked in the designated parking area behind the cottages.

 Beech Cottage is child friendly.
 Plastic plates and beakers, stairs gates, high chair and cot are available upon request.

 This property is not suitable for wheelchair users.

 This is a great place if you like an abundance of fauna and flora.
-We have seen deer, badgers, foxes, buzzards, owls and woodpeckers.
+We have seen deer, badgers, red squirrels, pine martin, foxes, buzzards, owls and woodpeckers.
 There are many ancient pollarded trees most are smothered in an array of mosses, lichens and ferns.
 With zero light pollution it's also a great place for a spot of stargazing.
-If your are keen photographer and or artist the opportunities are endless.
+If you are keen photographer and or artist the opportunities are endless.
 With Brittany Cycle Tours based on site Couetilliec and the surrounding area offer many attractions for your family.

-Carl, the owner, lives on site maintaining the swimming pool & grounds.
-He is available when you need him and invisible when you don't.
-His previous career focused on woodland management and forest research.
-Carl has a keen interest in green woodworking, traditional woodland crafts, forest gardening, sustainable woodland management, Oak timber-framed buildings, permaculture and exploring Brittany by bicycle. <br/>His wife, Belinda, flits between France and the UK working for a global insurer.
+Carl and Belinda, the owners, live on site maintaining the swimming pool & grounds.
+They are available when you need them and invisible when you don't.
+Carl's previous career focused on woodland management and forest research.
+Carl has a keen interest in green woodworking, traditional woodland crafts, forest gardening, sustainable woodland management, Oak timber-framed buildings, permaculture and exploring Brittany by bicycle.

 |Year property purchased||2012|